Sohelrana2815/L2-B5-A1/README.md

-## Differences Between Interfaces and Types in TypeScript: A Very Basic Approach
+## Differences Between Interfaces and Types in TypeScript

 In TypeScript, both `interface` and `type` let you define the shape of your data.
 They often look alike, but each has its own special powers.
 To keep things simple, we'll use the name `Animal` for both examples.